Management of HIV in Pregnancy

 - Presentation with symptoms or signs of pre-eclampsia, cholestasis or other signs of liver dysfunction during pregnancy may indicate drug toxicity and early liaison with HIV physicians is essential.

-A decision about mode of delivery should be made by 36 weeks of gestation.
+A decision about mode of delivery should be made at 36 weeks of gestation after a review of HIV viral load.
 The proportion of HIV-diagnosed women who took some form of ART prior to delivery rose to 98% in 2010.
-This was reflected in an increase in vaginal deliveries and a drop in pre-labour (elective) caesarian sections.
+This was reflected in an increase in vaginal deliveries and a drop in pre-labour caesarian sections.

-- A planned vaginal delivery can be offered to women taking ART who have a plasma viral load of less than 50 copies/ml.
+- For women with a viral load less than 50 HIV RNA viral copies/ml, vaginal delivery should be supported.
 Women who opt for a planned vaginal delivery should have their membranes left intact for as long as possible.
 Use of fetal scalp electrodes and fetal blood sampling should be avoided.

-- Women with HIV and hepatitis C virus co-infection can have a vaginal delivery providing they are taking effective ART.
+- Women with HIV and hepatitis C virus co-infection can have a vaginal delivery providing they are taking effective ART and the HIV viral load is suppressed

-- Delivery by pre-labour caesarean section for obstetric indications or maternal request should be delayed until after 39 weeks in women whose plasma viral load is less than 50 copies/ml, to reduce the risk of transient tachypnoea of the newborn.
+- Delivery by pre-labour caesarean section for obstetric indications is usually performed at 39 weeks in women whose plasma viral load is less than 50.

-Breast-feeding should be avoided, as it increases MTCT by approximately 15%.
-However, in developing countries, where caesarean section is unavailable and there is no alternative to breast-feeding, the World health Organization (WHO) recommendations are that HIV-infected pregnant women should be offered ART, the duration of treatment depending on the CD4 count.
-Infants should receive once-daily nevirapine (NVP) from birth for six weeks.
+Breastfeeding should be avoided, as it increases MTCT by approximately 15%.
+In the UK and other high-income countries, women living with HIV are advised to formula feed.
+However, in developing countries, where caesarean section is unavailable and there is no alternative to breastfeeding, the World Health Organization (WHO) recommendations are that HIV-infected pregnant women should be offered ART during the period of risk of mother-to-child transmission and continuing lifelong either for all women or for women meeting eligibility criteria for their own health.
+Infants should receive either zidovudine monotherapy or combination post-exposure-prophylaxis (PEP) dependent on risk levels for up to four weeks from birth.

 MTCT of HIV is largely preventable where universal antenatal HIV screening is undertaken, exclusive artificial formula feeding is feasible and where there is the provision for ART and delivery by caesarean section when necessary.

-- cART, caesarean section and avoidance of breast-feeding can further reduce the risk of transmission to 1%.
+- cART, caesarean section and avoidance of breastfeeding can further reduce the risk of transmission to less than 1%.
+The WHO is aiming for virtual elimination of vertical transmission.

 - HIV infection may adversely affect pregnancy, especially in terms of the overall risk of spontaneous abortion and maternal postpartum endometritis.